bekk/github-actions-workshop/README.md

 2. Push and verify that the action runs correctly.

-3. In order to push the image, we will need to set up [permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs).
-With `packages: write` you allow the action to push images to the GitHub Container Registry (GHCR).
+3. We will need to set up [permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs) to push the image.
+Set `packages: write` to allow the action to push images to the GitHub Container Registry (GHCR).
 You can set it at the top-level, for all jobs in the workflow, or for a single job:

     ```yml
     jobs: